 - If you are using the dryer, use it in the evening or when everyone is home, as it helps to heat the area around the dryer.

-- Do not use the radiators to dry clothes as it lowers the temperature in the room (meaning you put the heat on more) and can create damp which isn’t good for the air you’re breathing
+- Do not use the radiators to dry clothes as it lowers the temperature in the room (meaning you put the heat on more) and can create dampness which isn’t good for the air you’re breathing.

 Cook & save money at the same time!

-- As with the dryer, put the oven on to cook food in the evening when it’s cold outside, which helps keep the house warm.
-Or if you’re baking with the children, do it in the mornings to heat the home.
-If using both, use one then the other to keep the heat longer.
+- As with the clothes dryer, put the oven on to cook food in the evening when it’s cold outside, which helps keep the house warm.
+Or if you’re baking with the children, do it in the mornings to help heat the kitchen.
+If using both, you could use one and then the other to keep the heat longer.

 - Defrost your fridge and freezer regularly as this helps to save energy.

 - When using the oven, try and prepare a few meals to get maximum efficiency out of it as it costs the same to cook one thing as filling the whole oven.
-Batch cooking not only saves on the fuel/electricity costs of your oven but also on your shopping bill.
+Batch cooking saves on the fuel/electricity costs of your oven and your shopping bill.

 Working from home

-Working from home has presented many opportunities for a better work-life balance, but also some new challenges.
+Working from home has presented many opportunities for a better work-life balance and new challenges.
 It means that we are potentially using more electricity or gas for heating.
 This may result in an increased bill that will come as a bit of a surprise.
 Shorter and colder days may add to this pressure, so follows these steps to help take control.

 - Get up and move around for at least one minute each hour to stay warm and active.
 Sitting for 8 hours can make you feel cold, and you might switch on the heating unnecessarily.

-- Switch off your laptop or computer at the end of each day.
+- Switch off your laptop or computer and screens at the end of each day.

 Checking your bill